 5. Skull Crushers

-The barbell skull crusher or french press is one of the isolation workouts to build bigger triceps.
+The barbell skull crusher or French press is one of the isolation exercises that target the triceps’ long head and help develop solid arms.

-- Insert the appropriate weight into an EZ bar, and grab firmly with your hands are hip-width apart, and lie on the bench with your face up.
+- Insert the appropriate weight into an EZ bar, grab firmly with your hands hip-width apart, and lie on the bench with your face up.
 Your palms should be facing upward.

 - Keeping your elbows locked, lower your upper arms only behind your head and then extend back to return to the start.
 It’s your one rep!